 Here are some of the components that can be included in a bowel program:

 In manual removal, the stool is removed from the rectum physically.
 The stool evacuation from the body is forced by rectal stimulation.
 Once your rectum is empty, you can relax and not worry about accidents.

 In digital stimulation, you use your index finger to perform a circular motion in the rectum.
 That allows the anal sphincter to relax.
-As an effect of digital rectal stimulation, it is easier to remove stool from the rectum.
+As an effect of digital rectal stimulation, removing stool from the rectum is easier.

-A mini enema is used to soften and lubricate stool.
+A mini enema may be used to soften and lubricate stool.
 Thanks to this, the mini enema can prevent constipation and allow you to achieve proper bowel management.
-You can get rid of any fluids with ease.
-The mini enema products are easily accessible.
-Mini enema can help with problems with autonomic dysreflexia.

 Stimulant laxatives help the stool to move in the bowel.
 Some of them include polyethylene glycol.
 These products stimulate the colon to move the stool and are commonly used in bowel programs.

 Some of the things that can influence the effectiveness of a bowel program among people who suffer from SCI are:

 If you have any problems with stool and have a problem with complete bowel movements, you should immediately seek medical help and find a program that can improve your health.
 Doing so can save your health and start recovering by bringing healthy bowel function back into your life.